Simple-ML/Simple-ML/docs/DSL/tutorial/common/parameters.md

 **Note:** This section is only relevant if you are interested in the [stub language][stub-language].

-Generally, parameters must be ordered the same way in Python as they are in Simple-ML.
+Parameters must be ordered the same way in Python as they are in Simple-ML.
 Moreover, for each parameter the following elements must match:
 * Name
 * Type
 * Kind (required vs. optional vs. variadic)